 It was a long-shot for me.
-An essay competition on the theme of Concrete.
+A competition for essays on the theme of Concrete.
 I started writing and ended up with Memory Palace, a work of creative non-fiction about the way memory feeds into my fiction.
 It had little to do with concrete but lucky for me, the editors at The Shanghai Literary Review liked it.
 Published in Issue No. 2, December 2017.

 I have struggled my entire life with labels.
 I don’t want to count toward any diversity quota.
 Don’t look at my gender, ethnicity or immigrant status.
 Don’t treat me differently because I’m one of them.